wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.1.3 =
+* added is_past and is_future conditionals
+* corrected conditional regex to allow multiple duplicate conditionals and nesting
+* fixed some wp_rewrite irregularities due to slug combinations/conflicts
+* fixed template format files not overriding

 = 5.1.2 =
 * fixed auto-delete bug where auto-draft recurring events deletes all events
 * fixed recurrence pattern bug